TestSmells/TestSmellDetector/README.md

 ## Detected Smells

 Provided below are the test smell detected by the tool along with the detection strategy.
-Examples of each smell type is available [here](https://github.com/TestSmells/TestSmellDetector/blob/master/TestSmellExamples.md).
+Examples of each smell type are available [here](https://github.com/TestSmells/TestSmellDetector/blob/master/TestSmellExamples.md).

 #### Assertion Roulette